Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/Language/readme.md

 directive:
   - suppress: LongRunningResponseStatusCode
     reason: The validation tools do not properly recognize 202 as a supported response code.
+  - suppress: R3016
+    where: $.definitions.CurrencyResolution.properties.ISO4217
+    reason: ISO should be upper case.
 ```

 ### Release 2022-05-01